 Ha ha.
 A mini company.
 Where the heck does this miniature approach come from?

 The UG was introduced into German law on November 1, 2008.
 As a rule, Germans do not immediately accept new concepts...
 The concept of the Mini-GmbH results from the strong competition of the UK Ltd, which needs only one pound sterling to be exempted from private liability.
 Many Germans, however, wanted to have a limited liability, but could not afford to set the "high amount" of 25 k€.
-Although absolutely legal, a UK Limited in Germany caused lawyers and judges enormous headaches in deciding which law would be applicable when and for what.
-The Ltd is a British company incorporated under British law and its branch office operates in a foreign jurisdiction.
+During UK's membership in the EU, obtaining a Ltd. was fairly uncomplicated.
+Although absolutely legal, a UK Limited caused lawyers and judges enormous headaches in deciding which law would be applicable when and for what in Germany.
+The Ltd is a British company incorporated under British law and its branch office, which is actually headquarters. operates in a foreign jurisdiction.
 Concerns revolved around debtor protection and the reputation of the Ltd.

 What's the image of UG in daily business?
 I heard it be awful!
 Is it really that bad?
 What is so awful about a UG?

 The UG is ideal for attracting investors!
 While you prove your success with your first sales, you earn your first money while looking for a venture capitalist.
 So what is the bottom line with an UG?
 You have a legal structure that is suitable for small to medium sized companies.
 Make sure that your letterhead correctly refers to your company!
-It is important to add the legal phrase "(limited liability)".
+It is important to add the legal phrase "limited liability" – in German "haftungsbeschränkt".

 When better to form a GmbH and not a UG?